 - “I won’t rent to you because you’re African.”
-Illegal discrimination based on race, color, or national origin.
+Illegal discrimination based on national origin and possibly race and color.

 - “I won’t rent to you because you smoke.”
 Not illegal discrimination.

-It’s illegal for anyone to discriminate against or harass anyone in housing because of these prohibited bases:
+It’s illegal to discriminate against or harass anyone about housing because of:

 Landlords, realtors, banks, neighbors, towns and other people can consider other things when making decisions about housing.
 For example, they can make sure you can afford the housing.
 A landlord can ask for landlord references.
 But they can’t refuse you housing, have different rules or assume things about you because of any of the reasons listed above.